belovedpearl/Jan-2023-Hackathon/README.md

 * #### Peronality Questions
     * How much would you like to save?
     * How much time do you have?
-    * Do you smoke? if, so how many per day?
+    * Do you smoke? if, how many packs per week?
-    * On average, how much do you spend on alcohol?
+    * do you drink? how many drinks per week?
-    * How often do you buy coffee?
+    * Do you buy coffee?
+How many per day?
-    * How much do you spend on clothing?
+    * Do you go clothes shopping?
+How much do you spend per month?
     * Do you play the lottery?
+How many tickets per week?

 * #### Currency Converter
     *  Using an API we will display real time conversions between Sterling, Dollars and Euros.